LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

 Headers
 ^^^^^^^

-In RESTful design, headers are used to communicate metadata about each interaction with a resource.
+In RESTful design, HTTP headers communicate metadata about each interaction with a resource.

 .. list-table:: Common request/response headers in REST
    :header-rows: 1